 It is a sort of "point-and-click" programming language with which you can automate any process.
 The way it works is based on the programming conditional statement "if this then that".

-To save/enable a rule click on the green checkmark at the top right corner of the configuration panel.
+To save/enable a rule, click on the Save button at the lower right corner of the configuration panel.

 (5) AND — define the filters and select the conditions under which the actions should be triggered.

 Note: You can use "or" to add extra boards and optimize the scope of the rule.
-Use the minus sign to remove a board.
+Use the delete sign to remove a board.

 - Use "Add new property" to further configure the automation.
 Select a regular or custom field from the panel (for example Tag is: set it up).

-As a result, every time when a child card on Board X is moved to In progress -> the parent card on Board Y will be automatically moved to In progress.
+As a result, every time a child card on Board X is moved to In progress → the parent card on Board Y will be automatically moved to In progress.

 Please, read more about parent/child links and how to create them.

-3. Practical examples for using the 'Child Card is Moved' rule
+3. Practical Examples of Using the 'Child Card is Moved' Rule

 Example: This rule can be used whenever you would like a parent initiative card to be moved when only one of its child cards is in a specific column from the "In Progress" stage.

-Note: by default, initiatives (hyperlink - what is an initiative)are automatically moved based on their linked child cards' movement.
+Note: By default, initiatives are automatically moved based on the movement of their linked child cards.

 When a linked child card is moved from "Requested" to "In Progress", the initiative will be automatically placed in the first "In Progress" column.
 If you have multiple custom columns in the "In Progress" stage and you would like to move the initiative to a specific one, you would need to set up a business rule to achieve this.

-Scenario: There are 3 steps (columns) in the "In Progress" stage of the Initiatives Workflow: Development, Testing and Implementation.
-Below image shows how you can configure the initiative to be moved to one of the other custom columns:
+Scenario: There are 3 steps (columns) in the "In Progress" stage of the Initiatives Workflow: Development, Testing, and Implementation.
+The image below shows how you can configure the initiative to be moved to one of the other custom columns:

 Before the Rule: